Would be happy and proclaim this as great news except…

 The “accidents” of bread remain, which include the effects of allergy or disease reaction from consumption.
 This is what Trent teaches.
 Since gluten makes up more than 50% of a grain of wheat, it can’t be completely removed to make bread, because “gluten free” wheat is not true wheat.
 As long as there is at least a trace of gluten in the flour used to make the bread, that bread is capable of being transubstantiated.
 Gluten-free bread is not.

 The list includes none of the prominent liberal priests, which is a relief.
-Does anyone have some information on the candidates?
+Does anyone have any information on the candidates?
 Any positive or negative indications?

 I was expecting someone from Switzerland, but I was not expecting two Frenchmen, one of whom comes from a notable family, possibly French nobility (Bp. de Galarreta comes from Spanish nobility).
 Also, they all come from large (probably all Traditional Catholic) families.